Respect Your Elders: Tea With Two-Spirit African-American and Haudenosaunee Writer M. Carmen Lane

 Lou Barrett is a a queer enby writer interested in femme identity, butch desire, and showcasing queer people’s experiences that are different from theirs.
 They run a publishing company called Purpled Palm Press that distributes books about life’s queer pleasures… so sex stuff.
 When they aren’t writing, you can catch Lou rambling about the queer dating landscape on a microphone somewhere.

-Lou has written 7 articles for us.
+Lou Barrett has written 0 articles for us.

 Comments are closed.